 - Decrease in amounts of interests you will pay overtime.
 As illustrated above, we will be saving $500K in interests

 - Peace of mind.
 We were very stressed having that huge mortgage over our heads.
 And now, we are less stressed, and we can even live on one income if we wanted to; and we can survive the next inevitable recession.
-One of my biggest fears is being homeless.
-It probably comes from my poor beginnings when I wasn’t sure whether I would be able to make rent the following month.
+One of our biggest fears is being homeless.
+It probably comes from our poor beginnings when we weren’t sure whether we would be able to make rent the following month.